srImathE satakOpAya nama:

 aLiyaththAy – one who has the characteristics to bless/give me

-am chiRaiya – having beautiful wings/feathers that will help fulfill my desire
+am siRaiya – having beautiful wings/feathers which will help fulfil my desire

 mada nArAy – tender/shy female crane being lethargic after the union with the male crane

-nIyum – you who is inseparable from your partner
+nIyum – you who are inseparable from your partner

-nin am chiRaiya chEvalumAy – your beautiful partner whose wings/feathers are shining due to the union with you
+nin am siRaiya sEvalumAy – your beautiful partner whose wings/feathers are shining due to the union with you

 A A enRu – Feeling for my separation and crying out “alas! alas!”